directeye/docsy/content/en/blog/2024-05-10-launch-mysite.md

 ---
 title: "My website launched!"
-date: "2024-05-09"
+date: 2024-05-10 22:00:00 +0900
 tags:
 - "Engoo"
 categories:
-- "studies"
+- "news"
 slug: launch-mysite
 draft: true
 ---

 I've launched a website where I document my English learning journey!

-I mainly utilize Engoo's resources, which are available for personal use for free and are tailored for English learners.
+I mainly utilize [Engoo](https://engoo.com/app/materials/en)'s resources, which are freely available for personal use and are tailored for English learners.
-In particular, Engoo's describing picture materials contain a wide variety of photos.
+In particular, [Engoo's describing picture material](https://engoo.com/app/materials/describing-pictures/P_HriMOnEeifo0O-yMP42w) contains a wide variety of photos and I use them for improve my English.
-My goal is to be able to spontaneously describe what's depicted in those images in English!
+My immediate aim is to become proficient at spontaneously describing what's depicted those images in English.
 I understand that achieving that goal instantly is unrealistic.
-Therefore, I've been working on deviding or condensing it into a short speech within one minute, memorizing the script, and recording myself delivering the speech without reading the script.
+Therefore, I've been working on dividing or condensing it into a short speech within one minute, memorizing the script, and recording myself delivering the speech without reading the script.

-Through this practice, I aim to stop thinking in Japanese and start understanding and speaking in English sentence structures.
+Through this practice, I aim to stop thinking in Japanese and instead understand and speak in English word order.
 Currently, I can only speak English somewhat haltingly, but I feel like my pronunciation might have improved a bit when I listen back to my memorized and recorded speeches, even to a native English speaker.

 In preparation for recording these English short speeches, I've been thoroughly rehearsing the script using AI-generated voice narration to mimic a natural delivery until I can faithfully reproduce the speech.